Semiparametric Estimation of Long-Term Treatment Effects: Semiparametric Efficiency

 \begin{remark} In \cref{asub:known_nuisance_bound}, we analyze how the semiparametric efficiency bounds derived in \cref{cor: seb} change if different components of the nuisance parameters $\eta$ or $\varphi$ are known a priori.
 In both models, if the classical propensity score $\varrho (X)$, i.e., the probability of being assigned to treatment in the experimental sample as a function of covariates, is known, then the semiparametric efficiency bounds are unchanged.\footnote{Invariance of the semiparametric efficiency bounds to knowledge of the propensity score $\varrho(X)$ would no longer hold if the estimands of interest were average long-term effects for the treated population.} This echoes an analogous ancillarity result for estimation of average treatment effects under unconfoundedness given in \cite{hahn1998role}.

 By contrast, both semiparametric efficiency bounds change if the propensity score $\gamma(x)$, i.e., the probability of being assigned to the observational sample as a function of covariates, is known.
 This result is relevant for settings where the experimental sample is known to be drawn from the same population as the observational sample and indicates that development of estimators tailored to this setting may be fruitful.\footnote{On the other hand, in that context, consideration of the unconditional long-term treatment effect $\tau=\mathbb{E}[Y(1) - Y(0)]$ is tenable and natural.
-We expect the efficiency bound for this functional to be invariant to knowledge of the propensity score $\gamma(x)$.} In the Statistical Surrogacy Model, somewhat curiously, the efficient influence function $\xi_{1}(b,\tau_1,\varphi)$ is additionally invariant to knowledge of the distribution, in the observational sample, of the short-term outcomes conditional on covariates, i.e. the law $S \mid X, G=1$. \end{remark}
+We expect the efficiency bound for this functional to be invariant to knowledge of the propensity score $\gamma(x)$.} In the Statistical Surrogacy Model, somewhat curiously, the efficient influence function $\xi_{1}(b,\tau_1,\varphi)$ is additionally invariant to knowledge of the distribution, in the observational sample, of the short-term outcomes conditional on covariates, i.e. the law $S \mid X, G=1$.
+This invariance is a consequence of the choice \eqref{eq:surprising_ancillarity} in construction of the efficient influence function $\xi_{1}(b,\tau_1,\varphi)$ in the proof of \cref{thm: EIF tau_1}.